AldoCJ/Valorant-Stats-Tracker/README.md

 # Valorant-Stats-Tracker
-This tracks the stats of valorant players, their teams, and matches played at the professional level.
+This tracks the statstics of valorant players, their teams, and matches played at the professional level.
 This is meant to be a simplified version of the vlr.gg website.